Right Against Arbitrary Detention in Saudi Arabia

 • You have been arrested and are being held in a police station or detention facility.

-• You have been detained for investigation by the Public Prosecution.
+• You have been detained for investigation by the Niyaba.

-• This applies to all persons — Saudi and foreign nationals alike.
+• This applies to all persons — Saudi nationals and foreign residents on any visa type.

-• Track the dates — note when you were first detained and when each extension was ordered.
+• Track the dates — note precisely when you were first detained and when each extension is ordered.

-• If you have been held beyond the legal time limits, your lawyer can petition the court for your immediate release.
+• If you have been held beyond legal time limits, your lawyer can petition through the Najiz platform or directly in court for immediate release.

 What should you NOT do?